 CASE 1: The starter motor cranked the engine.
 This means that the starter motor is good and that you have an electrical issue keeping the starter motor from cranking the engine.

-The next step is to go to TEST 2 and see if the starter motor starter motor is getting the Start Signal on the S terminal wire (circuit).
-Go to TEST 2: Verifying the Start signal from the ignition switch.
+The next step is to go to TEST 2 and see if the starter motor solenoid is getting the Start signal on the S terminal wire (circuit).
+Go to: TEST 2: Verifying The Start signal from the ignition switch.

 CASE 2: The starter motor DID NOT crank the engine.
 This usually means that your starter motor is bad and needs to be rebuilt or replaced.